 Guaranteed analysis: information on the minimum and maximum nutritional quantities.
-For example, the analysis will include the maximum or minimum percentage of protein, fat, fiber and moisture.
+The analysis will include the maximum or minimum percentage of protein, fat, fiber and moisture.
+According to Industry Standards.

-When looking at the label you will notice that there are percentages to each part.
+Looking at the label you will notice that there are percentages to each part.
 Failure to meet the guarantees may result in possible enforcement action against the product.
 It is necessary to test multiple batches of each product.
-You can see how each batch is different so they do average out the percentages.
+You can see how each batch is different.
+They do average out the percentages.
 It will only give us an approximate value of each label.
 This chart is a great example.
 Source from The Pet Food Association of Canada

 Example: Calculating guarantees from proximate analysis data